giridhar7632/Todo-App/README.md

 Now that we have the data in `todoList`, we can map through it to display it.

 Intially it is an empty array.
 So we have to check whether it is empty or not, then map through it.

+For now, let's display using `<h1>`.
+Later we create a component for displaying it.

 ```jsx
 return(